Is exercise motivation a problem for you?

 What Motivates You To Exercise?

-Many women with pelvic floor problems including mild to moderate prolapse as well as after prolapse surgery can exercise to a level where they can achieve excellent health benefits.
+Many women with pelvic floor problems including mild to moderate prolapse as well as after prolapse surgery can exercise.

 Here are some exercise motivation tips that may help you, especially if you’re living with pelvic floor problems.

-Keeping your body fit and strong actually helps your pelvic floor.
+Keeping your whole body fit and strong helps your pelvic floor.

 If you’re physically weak, you’ll be more likely to strain and increase pelvic floor loading with everyday activities (e.g. carrying the laundry, caring for children & grandchildren, working and exercising).